 Will Jillian's supplement work?

-Caffeine does have a mild fat burning effect which is likely why the product contains so many caffeine containing substances.
+Caffeine does have a mild fat-burning effect which is likely why the product contains so many caffeine-containing substances.
 By making people feel more alert or awake, in theory they may be able to do more exercise.
 In this respect, I can see a way in which this product may help some, but how much better is it compared to other weight loss supplements that contain caffeine?
-The weight loss proof for the ingredients other than caffeine are based on extremely little evidence.

 What do you think?